Annex 5.1 - Specificities for associations

 Stakeholder engagement

-Targets of Stakeholder engagement: criterion H1
+Targets of the Stakeholder engagement: criterion H1

 Specificities and recommended adaptations for an association: